JiaqiGao/CJ3/README.md

 - James:
     - Exported database code to external modules
 - Jordan:
+- Chloe:
-- Chloe: added security measures for passwords, cleaned up code comments
+    - added security measures for passwords, cleaned up code comments

 ###Fri Nov 4:
+- James:
+    -
+- Jordan:
+    - worked with Chloe on creating a profile page with full name, username, birthday, story titles of stories they contributed to, story titles of stories they started, an about me section, potentially a profile picture?, etc.
+- Chloe:
+    - worked with Jordan on creating a profile page with full name, username, birthday, story titles of stories they contributed to, story titles of stories they started, an about me section, potentially a profile picture?, etc.

 ..